Peter Yates

+Subsequently, Yates made films in a variety of genres.
+He directed Dustin Hoffman and Mia Farrow in the romantic drama John and Mary (1969), the World War II picture Murphy's War (1971), the heist film The Hot Rock (1972), the gangster film The Friends of Eddie Coyle (1973), the coming-of-age dramedy Breaking Away (1979), the cult science fantasy film Krull (1983), and the film version of the acclaimed stage play The Dresser.
+In the 2000s, he returned to directing television, including Don Quixote (2000).

-Early life
+Early life and education

-Yates was born in Aldershot, Hampshire.
-The son of an army officer, he attended Charterhouse School as a boy, graduated from the Royal Academy of Dramatic Art and worked for some years as an actor, director and stage manager.
+Peter James Yates was born on 24 July 1929 in Aldershot, Hampshire, the son of an army officer.

+He attended Charterhouse School.
+After graduating from the Royal Academy of Dramatic Art, he worked for some years as an actor, director, and stage manager.
 He directed plays in London and New York.
 He also spent two years as racing manager for Stirling Moss and Peter Collins.

-Early film industry jobs and assistant director
+Career

+1958–1966

 In the 1950s he started in the film industry doing odd jobs such as dubbing foreign films and editing documentaries.
 He eventually became a leading assistant director.
 He was an assistant director to Mark Robson on The Inn of the Sixth Happiness (1958), Terence Young on Serious Charge (1959) with Cliff Richard, Terry Bishop on Cover Girl Killer (1959), Guy Hamilton on A Touch of Larceny (1960), Jack Cardiff on Sons and Lovers (1960), Tony Richardson on The Entertainer (1960) and A Taste of Honey (1961), J. Lee Thompson on The Guns of Navarone (1961) and José Quintero on The Roman Spring of Mrs. Stone (1961).).
 Through the influence of Richardson, he directed Albee's The American Dream and The Death of Bessie Smith at London's Royal Court Theatre.

-Early features as director

 Yates' first feature as director was Summer Holiday (1963), a "lightweight" vehicle for Cliff Richard.
 It was the second most popular movie at the British box office in 1963.
 Yates had seen the original Royal Court production of N.F.
 Simpson's play One Way Pendulum and got the job of making the film version released in 1964.
 It was produced by Michael Deeley.
 The movie was not widely seen.
 During the mid 1960s, Yates directed episodes of television, notably The Saint and Danger Man.

-Yates' third feature as director was the heist film Robbery (1967), a fictionalised version of the Great Train Robbery of 1963 starring Stanley Baker and produced by Deeley.